ITingHung/Explainable-Artificial-Intelligence-XAI-/README.md

 <img src="./image/visualSHAP_OFaults.png" alt="visualSHAP_OFaults" title="visualSHAP_OFaults" width="1000">
 </p>

-To find out the reason of misclassification, extract top five features that mislead the probability of classification in each error predicted sample, and then calculates the frequency of these features.
+To find out the reason of misclassification, I extract top five features that mislead the probability of classification in each error predicted sample, and then calculate the frequency of these features.

 ```
 #  extract top five features that mislead the probability of classification